nwg-piotr/swayinfo/README.md

 ## Dynamic workspace names

-This script uses the python `i3ipc` module to dynamically rename workspaces after the currently active window.
+This script uses the python `i3ipc` module to dynamically rename workspaces after the currently active window name.
 The name is prepended with either tiling mode (horizontal / vertical) or floating indicator.

 ### i3ipc-python library version